 The main reason people get a Gold subscription for Xbox Live is so that they can play online multiplayer.
 Since more games are having significant multiplayer components, and some are purely multiplayer, a gold subscription is becoming a necessity for XBox One owners.
 Most games will allow you to invite your friends or let you join as a party, but all games will use matchmaking to help you find a game if you’re playing on your own.
 The other thing to remember is that you may want to play with a headset so that you can communicate with the other people in your game.
 Just remember that if you’re using a headset, make sure it’s not picking up music you’re playing in the background or other conversations that are going on as no one else wants to hear that.
 Also be respectful to other gamers and there is no excuse for abuse of any kind.

 Well that covers the basics of Xbox Live.
 If you have any questions about this or anything else related to Xbox Live please shout out in the comments section below.
-Check back tomorrow for the next in our Xbox 101 series.
+Why not check out one of the other articles in our Xbox 101 series.